eclipse-hawkbit/hawkbit/site/content/guides/clustering.md

 Every node is maintaining its own caches independent from other nodes.
 So there is no globally shared/synchronized cache instance within the cluster.
 In order to keep nodes in sync a TTL (time to live) can be set for all caches to ensure that after some time the cache is refreshed from the database.
-To enable the TTL just set the property " hawkbit.cache.global.ttl" (value in milliseconds).
+To enable the TTL just set the property " hawkbit.cache.ttl" (value in milliseconds).
 Of course you can implement a shared cache, e.g. Redis.
 See [CacheAutoConfiguration](https://github.com/eclipse-hawkbit/hawkbit/blob/master/hawkbit-autoconfigure/src/main/java/org/eclipse/hawkbit/autoconfigure/cache/CacheAutoConfiguration.java)

 ## Schedulers